dcubasoy/puppeteer-theater/README.md

-## UPDATES
+## Updates: 07/14/2016

+- Added JSDoc for everything!
+- Generated new API documentation using an automated tool (thankfully...)
+- Added some issues/improvements I'd like to see made in the project
+- Added: 4 Shows to demonstrate a use-case where theater could be / was used for a very interesting purpose.
+Aiming to submit a whitepaper before next DEFCON, but the smart ones can figure it out for yourself.

-Upload to S3: Bucket name is defined by: `process.env.BUCKET_PREFIX-theater-logs` Upload to Firebase/Google Cloud Storage: Bucket name is now d
+Upload to S3: Bucket name is defined by: `process.env.S3_BUCKET_PREFIX-theater-logs` Upload to Firebase/Google Cloud Storage: `process.env.GCLOUD_BUCKET_PREFIX-theater-logs`

 ##  Purpose & Inspiration

 In a sentence, **Theater automates anything and everything a human being is capable of performing on a site.**